theinternetftw/famigo/README.md

-# famigo - a nes emulator in go
+# famigo - a nes emulator / nsf player in go

 After making [dmgo](https://github.com/theinternetftw/dmgo), I figured I'd make a NES emulator.
 So I did.
 I'm less emotionally attached to NES games, but I *am* very emotionally attached to their music and the